hindman/mvs/README.md

 The core idea of the `rename` script was excellent.
 The user supplied a snippet of Perl code as a command-line argument, followed by the original paths.
 Each original path was pumped through the code snippet to generate the corresponding new path.
-Because Perl had been designed to make it easy to manipulte strings with very little code, users could efficiently rename paths in a variety of ways directly on the command line.
-Even if you knew very little Perl but at least undersood how to operate its compact regular-expression substitution syntax, you could be quite adept at bulk path renaming.
+Because Perl was designed to make it easy to manipulate strings with very little code, users could efficiently rename paths in a variety of ways directly on the command line.
+Even if you knew very little Perl but at least understood how to operate its compact regular-expression substitution syntax, you could become quite adept at bulk path renaming.

 ```bash
 $ rename 's/foo/bar/' *.txt
 ```

-Unfortunately, the script was a chainsaw -- undeniably useful, but able to inflict devastation with a single false move.
+Unfortunately, the script was a chainsaw – undeniably useful, but able to inflict devastation with a single false move.
 As a result, I rarely used `rename` directly for my bulk-renaming needs, which were extensive on several projects I worked on.
 Instead, I wrote my own Perl script to the job.
-Its operation was roughly the same, but it included obvious checks to help me avoid disastrous mistakes, most importantly checking that the new paths did not collide with existing paths on the file system and including a user inspection and confirmation step by default.
+Its operation was roughly the same, but it included precautions to help me avoid disastrous mistakes, most importantly checking that the new paths did not collide with existing paths on the file system and including a user inspection and confirmation step by default.